 It’s an incredibly comprehensive list of information that could be the primary basis for how you learn graphic design.
 At the very least, it is a helpful supplemental resource.

 Veerle Pieters is a Belgium-based graphic/web designer with a website dedicated to all things graphic design.
-She has experience designing everything from logos, stationery, and brochures, to websites and intranet user interfaces.
+She has experience designing everything from marketing and branding to logos, stationery, and brochures, as well as websites and intranet user interfaces.

 Her site includes a wide selection of articles with tutorials, tips, and tricks to help you learn graphic design.
 She includes helpful insight on working with clients and developing a portfolio, as well as simple solutions to problems many graphic designers might face.
 Most importantly for the new designer, Veerle offers tutorials and tips for using design software.